CleanDIFT: Diffusion Features without Noise: Method

-To align our model's features with the diffusion model's features, we maximize the similarity between the diffusion model's features and the projected features of our feature extraction model:

-Specifically, we minimize the negative cosine similarity between the diffusion model's features and our model's features extracted at stages $k = \{1, ..., K\}$ in the network.
+\paragraph{Training Objective} We regard the diffusion model as a family of feature extraction functions $\mathrm{feat}(\cdot, \eps, t)$ for timestep $t\in[1, 999]$ and noise $\eps \sim \mathcal{N}(0, \mathbf{I})$.
+Each of these functions maps an image $\x$ to a feature vector $\mathrm{feat}(\x, \eps, t)$.
+We aim to consolidate the information provided by all feature extraction functions into a single joint function $\mathrm{feat}_c(\cdot)$ with the same dimensionality: { } To align our model's features with the diffusion model's features, we maximize the similarity between the diffusion model's features and the projected features of our feature extraction model: { } Specifically, we minimize the negative cosine similarity between the diffusion model's features and our model's features extracted at stages $k = \{1, ..., K\}$ in the network.
 Given a clean image $\x_0$, the feature extraction model's output for feature map $k$ is denoted as $\featsk{\x_0}$.
 Our CleanDIFT feature map is then adapted by the learned projection heads $\projk(\featsk{\x_0}, t)$, where $\projk{}(\cdot, \cdot)$ is the projection head for feature map $k$.
 The diffusion model receives the noisy image $\x_t$ corresponding to the same $\x_0$ and timestep $t$.
 The projection head then learns a timestep-dependent alignment from CleanDIFT features to the diffusion model's features $\feattk{\x_t; t}$.
 Putting it all together, our loss function is defined as:

 For each training image $\x_0$, we sample $I$ different noising timesteps $t_i$ in a stratified manner, with each timestep $t_i\sim\mathcal{U}(\frac{i}{I}T, \frac{i+1}{I}T)$, where $T$ is the maximum timestep.
 By sampling multiple timesteps per image we incentivize the feature extraction model to match the diffusion model's features across the entire noise spectrum.